 - Clark County, NV Substance Abuse Courts: An explanation of all the different substance abuse courts offered in Las Vegas.

-- Las Vegas Municipal Court Substance Abuse Program: A drug education program a Las Vegas Muni judge may order in lieu of jail.
+- Las Vegas Municipal Court Substance Abuse Program: A drug education program a Las Vegas Muni judge may order in place of jail.

-- Narcotics Anonymous: An AA-type program for addiction to controlled substances.
-It uses a 12-step program to aid people to defeat substance abuse.
+- Narcotics Anonymous (NA): An AA-type program for addiction to controlled substances.
+It uses a 12-step program to aid people in defeating substance abuse.

 Legal References

-- NRS 176.0613.
+- NRS 176.0613 (“[A] program established by a court to facilitate testing, treatment and oversight of certain persons over whom the court has jurisdiction and who the court has determined suffer from a mental illness or abuses alcohol or drugs.”).
 Eighth Judicial District Court Specialty Court Programs, Nevada.
 Drug Court Articles, Nevada Supreme Court.
 Specialty Courts, Las Vegas Municipal Courts.

 - See same.